Public Records Act

 How to Submit a Records Request to the Authority

-The Authority encourages written requests submitted via email to email@example.com.
+The Authority encourages written requests submitted via our portal.

 To send a written request via postal mail:

 California High-Speed Rail Authority